acli/omni-news/README.md

-This is a small utility script, for my family’s own use, to pull the official TV schedule from OMNI TV’s web site then look for programs that look like they might be Cantonese programs.
+This is a small utility script, for my family’s own use, to pull the official TV schedule from OMNI TV’s web site then look for programs that look like Cantonese programs.
 You can see a list of startup options by running `omni-news --help`.

-The script can be told to run in a `--loop` to continually check the downloaded schedule and `--speak` if a Cantonese program is coming up
-(if speech synthesis is available;
+The script can be told to run in a `--loop` to continually check the downloaded schedule and `--speak` up if a Cantonese program is coming up (if speech synthesis is available;
 it can also be told to stay `--quiet` in the wee hours) and/or turn the TV on (if possible) if it’s the day’s main programming segment.